rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 Problem:

 > We have decentralization and good liveness.
-But now we have a new problem: nodes fetch information from several different sources, what if a node disagree ?
+But now we have a new problem: nodes fetch information from several different sources, what if a node disagree?